Do Nonprofits Have Franchises? Yes, They Are Called Affiliates

-Some national nonprofits simply link with already existing local nonprofits, while others have licensing agreements that make the local group a part of the national one.
+Some national nonprofits simply link with already existing local nonprofits, while others have licensing agreements that make the regional group a part of the national one.

 These affiliates operate similarly to franchises.
 Usually, a parent organization copyrights its name and has a licensing agreement with any new group that wants to be a chapter.